manishrps/mslearn-dp100/instructions/02-automated-ml.md

 4. After the dataset has been created, open it and view the **Explore** page to see a sample of the data.
 This data represents details from patients who have been tested for diabetes, and you will use it to train a model that predicts the likelihood of a patient testing positive for diabetes based on clinical measurements.

-4. After the dataset has been created, open it and view the **Explore** page to see a sample of the data.
-This data represents details from patients who have been tested for diabetes, and you will use it to train a model that predicts the likelihood of a patient testing positive for diabetes based on clinical measurements.

     ![](images/datasets5.png)

     > **Note**: You can optionally generate a *profile* of the dataset to see more statistical details.